salsaflow/salsaflow/commands/review/post/README.md

 Post review requests for the specified revisions.
 The revision range can be specified in multiple ways:

-1. By using the `parent` flag, all revisions between `BRANCH` and trunk are selected for being posted into the code review system.
+1. By using the `parent` flag, all revisions between `BRANCH` and the current branch (`HEAD`) are selected for being posted into the code review system.
 2. When not using the `parent` flag, you can specify `REVISION`.
 This selects just a single commit to be posted.
-When no `REVISION` is specified, the tip of the current branch (`HEAD`) is selected.
+3. When not using the `parent` flag and not even specifying `REVISION`, the tip of the current branch (`HEAD`) is selected.

 The overall workflow is explained in more details on the